The Transfer Pricing Law Review: Indonesia

 - there is an economic or commercial benefit received by a licensee; and

-Further, in line with recent developments on the issue of transfer pricing on intangible assets, in practice, DGT also emphasised the analysis of the development, enhancement, maintenance, protection and exploitation (DEMPE) functions of intangibles.
+In line with recent developments on the issue of transfer pricing on intangible assets, in practice, DGT also emphasised the analysis of the development, enhancement, maintenance, protection and exploitation (DEMPE) functions of intangibles.
 The party performing the DEMPE function in this regard shall be deemed as a party that is entitled to the remuneration of income derived from the DEMPE functions.

 In identifying and determining which party performs the DEMPE functions, the DGT will generally consider which parties:

 - booked research and development expense as well as marketing expense;